binliu-udacity/dsnd-term2-p1-disaster-response/README.md

 There are three components:

 ### 2.1.
 ETL Pipeline
-This is a data cleaning pipeline, which doing the following works:
+This is a data cleaning pipeline, that:
 - Load Messages and Categories csv datasets
 - Merge the two datasets
 - Clean the data
 - Save data into a SQLite database

 ### 2.2.
 ML Pipeline
-This machine learning pipeline performs training and testing of ML model and save the result to a pickle file.
+This is a machine learning pipeline, that:
 - Loads data from the SQLite database
 - Splits the dataset into training and test sets
 - Builds a text processing and machine learning pipeline